 Exhibits & Collections

 Dating back the late 15th century, and are attributed to Nuno Gonçalves who worked in King Afonso V’s court, “Saint Vincent Panels” can be considered as the most important pieces in the museum.
 Like Chaucer’s famous stories, “The Canterbury Tales”, the six large panels show people from all levels of late medieval Portuguese society (including important figures like Henry the Navigator) venerating Saint Vincent.
-This is one of the first collective works of the European painting.
+This is one of the first collected works of European painting.
 There are sixty portraits in total on the panels.

 Portuguese metalwork is another highlight of the museum.
 The famous monstrance of Belém is an exceptional piece.
 The playwright, actor, and poet Gil Vicente maybe its creator.
 It may be made from the first gold reached to Portugal.

 The 16th-century Japanese screens showing the Portuguese arriving in Japan for the first time is also stimulating.
 The fascination of Japanese people’s first encounter with westerners depicted rich in detail.
 Moreover, Afro-Portuguese carved tusks, Indo-Portuguese chests, and samples of Chinese porcelain shipped to Lisbon from this era are present as well.
-The theme of the discoveries is everlasting, illustrating Portugal’s links with Africa, India, China and Japan.
+The theme of the discoveries is everlasting, illustrating Portugal’s links with Africa, India, China, and Japan.

 A fine collection of decorative art and silverware is a must-see too: Including the Monstrance of Belem, which was made from the first shipment of gold brought home by Vasco da Gama, and the collection of French 18th-century silverware.
 Especially the pieces by François Thomas Germain, one of the finest in the world that once belonged to the Portuguese royal family, stands out.